 If you prefer to explore more historical sites and museums, head to the Bath Abbey for a Tower Tour, which offers stunning views of Bath and the surrounding countryside.
 Then head to the Fashion Museum to learn about the history of English clothing and then to the Jane Austen Centre to enjoy the information on her life and novels.

 If you prefer to explore more of the outdoors, rent a Victorian-style wooden rowboat and paddle down the Avon River.
-Consider taking a short hike or bus ride to the village of Southstoke for breathtaking views of the countryside and architecture dating back to the 15th centuries.
+Consider taking a short hike or bus ride to the village of Southstoke for breathtaking views of the countryside and architecture dating back to the 15th century.
 Spending a day in Bath is the perfect day trip from London for travellers who want to escape the city and enjoy the English countryside.

 21. The Henry Moore Studios and Gardens